 The Mass Ave. neighborhood is highly recommended after the game and it’s where you will find the official meeting headquarters for supporters The Chatham Tap Restaurant & Pub.
-The soccer friendly atmosphere provides food, drinks, and lively conversations, try their wings, bangers and mash, or Scotch eggs.
+The soccer-friendly atmosphere provides food, drinks, and lively conversations, try their wings, bangers, mash, or Scotch eggs.

-A few more spots to check out for food on the avenue would be Goodfella’s Pizza that offers giant New York-style slices for $3 and the Speakeasy Bar in the back.
-Bakersfield offers tequila and tacos for affordable prices, Union 50 features live music in a very hip atmosphere, and The Eagle has some of the best fried chicken in town.
+A few more spots to check out for food on the avenue would be Goodfella’s Pizza which offers giant New York-style slices for $3 and the Speakeasy Bar in the back.
+Bakersfield offers tequila and tacos for affordable prices, Union 50 features live music in a very hip atmosphere, and The Eagle has some of the best-fried chicken in town.

 Perhaps, the stadium’s most dedicated and faithful group of supporters is the Brickyard Battalion.
 During the game, the BYB sings, shouts, cheers, and blows off a little smoke after every Indy goal.
 A lively group that makes its appearance felt during the game, you can’t miss them.
 However, do not let them spot you with an opposing jersey.
-With the club joining the USL, expect the BYB to do battle with nearby rivals Louisville City and FC Cincinnati.
+With the club joining the USL, expect the BYB to do battle with nearby rivals Louisville City.

 Inside the stadium, traffic moves fluidly and there are enough signs to guide you towards your seats.
 Bathrooms are located behind the main seating section and port-a-potties are featured in the back of the BYB area behind the goal.